johnfanv2/LenovoLegionLinux/README.md

 For this to work, you must install the kernel module permanently (see above).
 Alternatively, you can restart the the power daemon (`systemctl restart power-profiles-daemon.service` in Ubuntu) after reloading the kernel module (see above).

 #### Modify/Control with GUI
+With the GUI, the current power mode can be changed by selecting the mode in the box labeled with `Power mode/platform profile`.

+#### Modify/Control with Widget
 In Ubuntu/Gnome go to `Settings->Power->Power Mode/Power Saving Option` or the applet in the top right.
 <p align="center">
     <img height="450" style="float: center;" src="assets/powermode.png" alt="psensor">